abnormally low body temperature (hypothermia) can be serious, even

 temperature is shown on a digital display.
 The results appear within seconds.
 Some

 models also show the corresponding oral and rectal readings.
-See a picture of

 - Temporal artery thermometers are electronic devices that measure body temperature on the skin over an artery in the forehead (superficial temporal artery).
 The device has a small "cup" that is moved across the skin over the artery.
 Infrared energy is used to determine the temperature.
 When used correctly, temporal artery thermometers are accurate for measuring body temperature.1, 2